Okay, I'm not going to beat around the bush - why are you working in a boring or uninspiring office space?

 4. Using a feature paint colour on the ceiling of your office interior

-An interior design nugget of advice: if your workspace has an existing suspended ceiling that you need to keep for acoustic purposes, or is too much effort/too costly to take down, you can spray paint the acoustic ceiling tiles and frame in a new colour.
+An interior design nugget of advice: if your workspace has an existing suspended ceiling that you need to keep for acoustic purposes, or is too much effort/too costly to take down, you can spray paint the acoustic ceiling tiles and frame in a different colour!
 That way your office interior will look much less like a generic 60's corporate office or something out of the TV series Mad Men.

 You don't have to use a paint colour across your whole space or on all the walls in a particular room.
 It doesn't even have to be a colour that links back to your branding, but just something that adds a point of interest in your office space.
-Like this mint coloured bar and kitchen area in an open plan office space, that also doubles up as a great event space (which is even available to hire out).
-You can see more of this independently owned co-working space here.